 The FDA has released an entire list of side effects women complained of while treating with Letrozole for their breast cancer: angina (chest pain), arthritis, bone fractures, cerebrovascular/TIA (similar to a stroke), constipation, diarrhea, endometrial cancer, endometrial proliferation disorders, fractures, dizziness, edema (swelling), fatigue, headaches, hot flashes/flushes, light-headedness, myalgia (muscle pain), myocardial infarction (heart attack), nausea, night sweats, osteoporosis, other cardiovascular issues, other endometrial disorders, thromboembolic event (strokes), vaginal bleeding, vaginal irritation, vomiting, and weight increase.
-To review their list and the percentages of these occurrences, please see Page 20 of their report, found here.
 Some women have also complained of a decrease in their libido.

 When used in combination with a progestin or birth control pill, aromatase inhibitors do not cause osteoporosis; however, if used with a GnRH agonist, osteoporosis may develop.
 Your physician may recommend frequent bone scans to ensure bone loss is not occurring while treating.
 They may also recommend you take Calcium and Vitamin D during your treatments.

 RXList.com has an ongoing list of testimonials and reviews of women who take Femara (Letrozole) and what their experiences and side effects have been.
 I know that my EndoSister’s going through a lot of joint pain at the moment.
 Almost everyone complained of bone and joint pain; stating: